(844) 786-8229 info@quotacy.com

 10-Year Term Life Insurance Rates for 55-Year-Olds

-Once the 10 years are over, your coverage ends.
-Your premium obligations are over.
+Once the 10 years are over, your coverage ends and you stop paying premiums.

-If an insured person dies while their term policy is inforce, their beneficiaries receive a death benefit check.
+If an insured person dies while their term policy is active, their beneficiaries receive a death benefit check.
 If the insured person outlives the policy, no money is paid.

 Many term life insurance policies have conversion and renewability options.
 If your term is set to end soon and you need more coverage, take a look into these options.